Git-StevenP/Immobilier_Arcane/text.md

 #### Example of week clusters on T105
 ![](API_Flask/doc/week_clusters.PNG)

+Note that this week clusterisation has a strictness parameter which can be set.
+Here, after a deep study of each building floor and its attendance we decided to assign specific strictness parameter to some floors.
+Indeed, the more irregular the floor attendance was, the stricter the parameter had to be set.
+All the strictness parameters corresponding to each floors can be found in the "building_floor_study.docx" file.

 #### Creation of necessary columns for clusterisation*
 Adds cluster columns to the complete DataFrame for future model fit.
 The cluster columns are based on the precedent test of clusterisation which got several week attendance groups.